 To be fair, gcc faces some challenges that the Linux kernel gets to ignore.
-When a user-level thread exits, its per-thread variables all disappear, which complicates the problem of per-thread-variable access, particularly before the advent of user-level RCU.
+When a user-level thread exits, its per-thread variables all disappear, which complicates the problem of per-thread-variable access, particularly before the advent of user-level RCU (see Section 8.3).
 In contrast, in the Linux kernel, when a CPU goes offline, that CPU's per-CPU variables remain mapped and accessible.